goandconquer/the-path-of-a-hero-the-unofficial-mha-ttrpg/0200 - The Fundamental Elements of a Hero/Inventing Your Persona.md

 ## Backgrounds

-> "If you feel yourself hitting up against your limit, remember for what cause you clench your fists....
+> "If you feel yourself hitting up against your limit, remember for what cause you clench your fists.
 Remember why you started down this path, and let that memory carry you beyond your limit. "
 >
 > All Might, *My Hero Academia*